4308 Alton Rd #720, Miami Beach, FL 33140

 Drainage at the Incision

-Some light, clear drainage from the incision site can be normal in the early days of healing.
+Some light, clear drainage from the sutures can be normal in the early days of healing.
 However, if the fluid becomes thick, yellow, green, or foul-smelling, it may indicate an infection.
 Prompt evaluation by your surgeon is essential to prevent the issue from worsening and to safeguard your overall recovery.

 Fever-like Symptoms

 A low-grade fever is sometimes part of the body’s natural healing response, but a persistent or high fever can signal infection.
-If your temperature exceeds 100.4°F or is accompanied by chills, fatigue, or redness around the incision, it’s best to consult your surgeon immediately to prevent more serious potential complications.
+If your temperature exceeds 100.4°F or is accompanied by chills, fatigue, or redness around the stitches, it’s best to consult your surgeon immediately to prevent more serious potential complications.

 Most tummy tuck patients notice steady improvements within the first few weeks.
 If you find that your healing is stalled, such as wounds not closing, ongoing fatigue, or little change in swelling, it could be a sign of underlying issues.
 Delayed recovery warrants a medical checkup to determine whether additional care or intervention is needed.